RigasAlex/handshake-barbershop/index.md

       title: Looking for a Haircut?
       desc: Our shop accommodates both scheduled appointments and walk-in customers.

+gallery:
+  title: Gallery
+  desc: Gallery of our work

 appointment:
   title:  Find your style, own it confidently.
   desc: Sit down, relax, and let us take care of you.